Ultimate Day Trip: Taking the Bus from Las Vegas to Grand Canyon

 Starting Point

 There are many places to stay in Las Vegas, and most tourists stay on the Las Vegas Strip.
-However, if your accommodations are not on the Las Vegas strip, then you will have to find your own way to the meeting point for 6:40am.
-The pick up spot was in the parking lots between the Treasure Island and Mirage on the Las Vegas strip.
-It is a major pick up spot, so there will be lots of buses and people there.
+However, if your accommodations are not on the Las Vegas strip, then you will have to find your way to the meeting point for 6:40 am.
+The pickup spot was in the parking lots between Treasure Island and Mirage on the Las Vegas strip.
+It is a major pick-up spot, so there will be lots of buses and people there.
 Make sure you pay attention and get on the correct bus.
-Tour leaves at 7am sharp!
+The tour leaves at 7 am sharp!

 Approximately an hour into your drive out of Las Vegas, the driver will make a stop at a Travel Center where you can use the restrooms or purchase any snacks or breakfast that you want for the next couple of hours.
 You will also cross into Mountain Standard Time, so note that the time will change forward an hour.